saisunny07/Synchronization_solutions/README.md

 	7. Put down right chopstick.
 	8. Begin thinking.
 	9. Continue thinking for 3–6 cycles.
-       10.IF all meals have not been eaten, GOTO 2.
+	10. IF all meals have not been eaten, GOTO 2.
 		ELSE leave the table.

 As this is an extraordinarily polite group of philosophers, they hold themselves to the highest standards of etiquette.
 All philosophers must enter the room together and none should sit down until all are present.
 Likewise, no philosopher should get up from the table to leave until all are ready to do so.